grevtsovkirill/ttHMultiAna/restructuring.md

 SAVE
 ```

+## 0. Create Validation script

+Can be very simple, like counting every type of object.
+This can be used everytime you make a change to the code, so you can be sure you keep the physics functionality the same and really just change the techincal aspects of the code.

+Then always run it on the same test file after every of the below tasks are completed.

+Time Estimate: couple of minutes

 ## 1. Decorate top::Event with custom ttHML object

 As tthML object to hold our information we can use [ttHMultilepton::Variables](https://gitlab.cern.ch/atlasHTop/ttHMultiAna/blob/master/ttHMultilepton/Variables.h).